Updated: March 2021

 Like PG, vegetable glycerine (VG) is an alcohol.
 It’s colourless, odourless and sweet in taste, and more viscous than PG.
-It also has three “OH” alcohol groups instead of two, and it’s chemical name is propane-1,2,3-triol.
+It also has three “OH” alcohol groups instead of two, and its chemical name is propane-1,2,3-triol.
 You’ll often see it referred to as glycerol.
-As with PG, VG is non-toxic and generally recognised as safe to eat.
+As with PG, VG is non-toxic and generally recognised as safe to consume.

 It also has a wide range of uses.
 This is thanks to its sweetness, it’s role as a solvent, the fact that it’s a preservative and its ability to help things retain moisture.